 Mr Sanat Shah is a consultant orthopaedic and trauma surgeon specialising in lower limb problems.
-His subspecialty is hip and knee replacement including revision, hip resurfacing and knee arthroscopy.
+His subspecialty is hip and knee replacement including revision and knee arthroscopy.

 Trained in trauma and orthopaedic surgery in Manchester and Southampton, and with further subspecialist training in lower limb replacement surgery, Mr Shah has been a consultant orthopaedic surgeon at Manchester Royal Infirmary since 2003.
 He is highly experienced in both trauma surgery and elective procedures, and is an undergraduate and postgraduate tutor at Manchester University.